productscience/constellate/cl8-web/server/scripts/readme.md

 This script, when run, will delete all the user accounts, and the accompanying data from the real time database.

 Use it to clear an installation before re-importing.

-### importUsersAndTags.js

-This script, when run on the command line fetches data from the corresponding airtable base, and imports it into firebase, so you have a full list of users and tags.

-It's designed to allow you to run idempotently, so running the script will not change data the second time if a tag or user has already been imported.